Congress to smart device makers: Your security sucks

 On Tuesday, Sens.
 Mark Warner, Cory Gardner, Ron Wyden and Steve Daines introduced the "Internet of Things Cybersecurity Improvement Act," (PDF) a bill that would force tech companies to ramp up security if they want to sell connected devices to the federal government.

-While analysts expect there to be 20.4 billion IoT devices around the world by 2020, security on internet-connected devices hasn't kept pace with the market's growth.
-Gadget makers tend to make IoT devices as simple as possible, which often means sacrificing security.
+Security on internet-connected devices hasn't kept pace with a market that is expected to grow to 20.4 billion IoT devices globally by 2020.
+Gadget designers to tend to make IoT devices as simple as possible, which can often mean sacrificing security.

-The trade-off has meant that thousands of IoT devices -- everything from connected security cameras to sex toys to baby monitors -- can be easily hacked.
-The senators' proposed bill attempts to ensure that vulnerable devices never end up being used by the federal government.
+The trade-off has meant that thousands of IoT devices -- everything from connected security cameras to sex toys to baby monitors -- can easily be hacked.
+The senators' proposed bill aims to ensure vulnerable devices aren't used by the federal government.

-The bill would would require that IoT devices sold to the federal government must be able to be patched and don't use hard-coded passwords.
-The last part is important because connected devices often come with a passwords like "admin," which are easy easy for hackers to guess, that can't be changed.
+The bill would would require IoT devices sold to the federal government have the ability to be patched and don't use hard-coded passwords.
+The last part is important because connected devices often come with a passwords like "admin," which are easy for hackers to guess but can't be changed.
 Thanks to thousands of cameras and DVRs with hard-coded passwords, a massive distributed denial of service attack, or DDoS, was able to take down a major portion of the internet last October.

 "My hope is that this legislation will remedy the obvious market failure that has occurred and encourage device manufacturers to compete on the security of their products," Warner said.

-The bill would also block any IoT devices with known security issues, and require device makers to patch any new flaws.
+The bill would block any IoT devices with known security issues from government use and require device makers to patch any new flaws.
 Security researchers who hack IoT devices used by the federal government in order to find new flaws would be exempt from the Computer Fraud and Abuse Act, which has been used to charge hackers.

-The proposed bill is only meeting the "bare minimum standard" for IoT security, but it's better than nothing, said Tyler Shields, the vice president of strategy at security company Signal Sciences.
+The proposed bill only meeting the "bare minimum standard" for IoT security, said Tyler Shields, the vice president of strategy at security company Signal Sciences, adding that it's better than nothing.

-Being able to patch a device isn't exactly advanced security, he pointed out.
-In the long term, he said, no bare minimum legislation has ever been able to solve all security issues.
+Being able to patch a device isn't exactly advanced security, Shields pointed out.
+In the long term, no bare-minimum legislation has ever been able to solve all security issues, he said.

+The federal government primarily uses IoT devices to cut costs, according to the Center for Data Innovation.
+The General Services Administration's buildings saved $15 million in 2016 because of sensors that collect data on energy use.

 "Will this make IoT secure as a final point?
 Absolutely not, in no way," Shields said.
 "What it will do, is set a bare minimum for the government.
 Hopefully it sets a standard for the commercial sectors too."